badw/reactit/README.md

 #### Todo:
 - [ ] ability to pass `SMILES` strings to form `SMILES` equations
-- [ ] multiprocessing for particularly large reactions
+- [ ] multiprocessing for particularly large reaction sets
 - [ ] save to file
 - [ ] `CLI`